Spocks

 This series was created in 2021 for The Mini, an annual juried exhibition at the Michael and Noémi Neidorff Art Gallery in San Antonio.

-Despite being half-extraterrestrial, Spock struggles with feeling things and being human – perhaps the most human thing there is.
+Half-human, half-extraterrestrial, Spock constantly struggles with feeling things and being human – which is perhaps the most human thing there is.

 This series was about giving in to an obsession, loving something dorky without shame.
 It was also about the emotional attachments we form with fictional characters when we feel very alone.
-I was surprised by how many different kinds of people felt a connection with these portraits, especially men.
+I was surprised by how many different kinds of people felt a connection with these portraits.
+I had some especially gratifying conversations about repression, shame, and duty with older men.

 Psssst… If you made it to the end of this page, you must really like Spock.
 Here are some bonus drawings just for you.
 Live long and prosper, my friends! 🖖